Lithill/New-Egg-Champion-Website/readme.md

 * Chevron links do not always take you to where you expect they will.
 This is especially apparent on Latitude 7420 with Chrome, and Gigabyte laptop with Firefox.
 This also needs testing on other sized screens with different browsers.
 * The video seems to be having difficulty playing in Firefox.
 * The Egg Champion logo in the video does not have a transparent background.
-Therefore the fireworks in the background are not visible when they should be.
+Therefore, the fireworks in the background are not visible when they should be.
 * In some laptop views (Nest Hub, Nes Hub Max and Latitude 7420), you cannot see the top of the header image in the index page.
-* History page egg is not centered on Galaxy Fold view.
+* History page egg is not centred on Galaxy Fold view.
 * On Nest Hub, Nest Hub MaxTitle, title eggs spill out of frame and text overlaps on History and Shop pages.
 * Text under black and white long-sleeved t-shirt is badly spaced in mobile view, on shop page.